cslarsen/mersenne-twister/README.md

 A Mersenne Twister in C++
 =========================

-This is an implementation of the fast pseudo-random number generator **MT19937**, colloquially called the _Mersenne Twister_ (or MT).
-It got the name from the fact that it has a period of 2^19937 - 1, which is a Mersenne prime.
+This is an implementation of the fast pseudo-random number generator (PRNG) **MT19937**, colloquially called the _Mersenne Twister_.
+It was given this name because it has a period of 2^19937 - 1, which is a Mersenne prime.

-MT is widely regarded for its performance and high quality pseudo-random numbers.
+The Mersenne Twister is highly regarded for its good performance and quality pseudo-random numbers.
-Despite of this, it is *not* suitable for cryptographic code.
-It was designed for numerical simulations such as Monte Carlo simulations, probabilistic algorithms and so on.
+In spite of this, it is *not* suited for cryptographic code, because one only needs to observe 624 iterates to predict all future ones.
+It was designed with statistical simulations in mind, and should therefore be quite good for Monte Carlo simulations, probabilistic algorithms and so on.

 You can read more about it on the Wikipedia page at https://secure.wikimedia.org/wikipedia/en/wiki/Mersenne_twister

-Drop-in replacement for LIBC's srand() and rand()
+Drop-in replacement for libc's srand() and rand()
 -------------------------------------------------

 This code has been specifically designed as a drop-in replacement for LIBC's